 There are many money exchange centers in Kathmandu where you can exchange foreign currency.
 Taking foreign currency in the mountains is not advisable because it can prove to be a hassle.
 Instead, changing money before the trek starts is the best way to avoid unnecessary hassles while on a trek.
 The local currency also lets one buy things and pay for services in the mountains.
 There are two places where you will be able to find ATM at Lukla and Namche Bazaar on the EBC Trek.

 The Everest Base Camp Trek is a journey that takes trekkers out of their comfort zone.
 But that is one of its many appeals.
 The trail contains many highlights as well, like the vantage point of Kalapathar, which is famous for its panoramic view of the entire Mount Everest massif.
 Moreover, the holy Tengboche monastery, the Khumbu glacier, and icefall.

 Similarly, the town of Namche Bazaar also referred to as “the Gateway to Everest,” the Sagarmatha national park, verdant rhododendron forests, and of course- the Himalayas.
 It is a great way to observe Sherpa culture and to enjoy the mountainous landscape of the Khumbu.
 It is a journey that must do at least once in life!

 Some Frequently Asked Questions

-The Everest Base camp trek cost depends on services offered from the trekking company you choose.
-The different companies, they offer the tour price ranging from $750 to $2000 per person.
-International tour operators, they offer this trek from $1200 to $3000.
-As a local tour operator, we do offer an inclusive package for EBC Trek is $1680 per person either private or groups.
+The Everest Base camp trek cost depends on services offered by the trekking company you choose.
+The tour price is ranging from $750 to $2000 per person based on the services.
+International tour operators offer this trek from $1200 to $3000.
+As a local tour operator, we do offer an inclusive package for EBC Trek is $1680 per person, either private or groups.

 It is not hard to trek to the Everest Base Camp, while you are physically fit.
 But you need to take proper acclimatization to deal with the altitude and carry useful gears.